cvele/playnite_web_mqtt/readme.md

 ### Configuration Options

+#### MQTT Settings

 - **MQTT Broker**: The address of your MQTT broker.
 - **MQTT Port**: The port for your MQTT broker (default is `1883`).
 - **MQTT Username/Password**: (Optional) Credentials for your MQTT broker.
 - **Topic Base**: The MQTT topic base, usually in the format `playnite/playniteweb_<your-pc-name>`.

+#### Image Settings

+The purpose of the image settings (max_image_size, min_quality, and initial_quality) is to ensure that cover images are small enough to fit within the size limits imposed by the platform while maintaining a balance between quality and file size.
+Here's a breakdown:

+- **max_image_size**: The maximum size of images in bytes (default: `14500`).
+  The maximum size (in bytes) of images that can be processed and displayed.
+Each entity in Home Assistant can have a maximum size for associated images to prevent large files from causing performance issues.
+This setting ensures that the cover images are reduced in size to fit within these limits, which helps prevent errors or slowdowns when loading the images.

+- **min_quality**: The minimum JPEG quality to use when sending images (default: `60`).
+  Defines the minimum JPEG quality that the integration will use when compressing cover images.
+If the image needs to be compressed to reduce its size, this setting specifies the lowest quality threshold to maintain a reasonable image appearance.
+It prevents the image from becoming too pixelated or degraded during compression.

+- **initial_quality**: The initial JPEG quality to try before adjusting downwards (default: `95`).
+  This is the starting quality for JPEG compression before adjusting downwards if needed.
+When an image is initially processed, it is compressed at this quality level, and then further adjustments may be made if the resulting image size exceeds the maximum allowed (max_image_size).
+This ensures that compression starts at a higher quality and progressively reduces until the image fits.

 ## Supported Entities